agmoyano/modelling/README.md

   ```

   As you see, we've got 3 policies.
   * The first one actually overrides the loggedIn policy of user model.
 As this is the result of a post from an auto register form, we know the user won't be logged in.
-So we take out this policy.
+So we take this policy out.
   * The second policy applies before we retrieve the model.
 It ensures that the name of the user is actually 'John'.
   * The third rule applies after we retrieve the model.
 It ensures there is no other John with your lastname.

+## Help!

+Any suggestions, bug reports, bug fixes, etc, are very wellcome ([here](https://github.com/agmoyano/modelling/issues)).

+Thanks for reading!.